Note: You are viewing this blog post without the intended style information, which may result in formatting issues.

 OP_CHECKSIG, but it's not important

-to understand them the relevant transaction.
+to understand them for the relevant transaction.
 The third is that since the

 signature is spending a previous transaction's output, it needs to include